arkency/posts/posts/2017-04-21-conditionality-is-filtering-dont-filter-control-flow-filter-data.md

 we now generate them ourselves based on the name of the event, its id, browser language, some translations so it looks like `/e/wroc-love-rb-2016-tickets-111222333`.

-But, of course, for a few months we need to support old URLs and continue to redirect them to new URLs.
+But, of course, for a few months, we need to support old URLs and continue to redirect them to new URLs.
 We implemented it as redirects in routing.
-Unfortunately they need to query database to find matching events to know the new URL that the redirect should point to but I think that's acceptable.
+Unfortunately, they need to query database to find matching events to know the new URL, the redirect should point to, but I think that's acceptable.

 Our platform also needs to support multiple languages and the URLs are a bit different in every language (the word "tickets" is translated).
-And we don't need this redirecation feature for new events which will only use the new URL structure.
+And we don't need this redirection feature for new events which will only use the new URL structure.

-This is the solution for redirecting.
+This is the solution.

 ```
 #!ruby